 Among the early examples it should be recorded a variant with less elongated cartouches, looking almost as a star-and-star border.

-The field of the rug shown here is almost symmetrical but in order to diferentiate one of the niches the weaver placed a supplemetary stripe, probably to point the bottom niche.
+The field of the rug shown here is almost symmetrical but in order to differentiate one of the niches the weaver placed a supplementary stripe, like a base line, probably to point the bottom niche.

-The minor borders of this example are typical for Ushak area.
+The color palette and the minor borders of this example are typical for Ushak area.

 Two Single-niche rugs with star only border, but with large flower and feather leaf spandrels (which are later), survived in Transylvania in the Lutheran churches of Biertan and Blumenau.